twlkyao/app-manage/README.md

 ==========

-Show the installed Apps and click to uninstall.
+Display all the Apps installed on your device, one click to uninstall, convenient for managing Apps on your device.